 Burr is perpetuating a double standard between college student-athletes and college students.
 While any other student can make money on the side and even use their likeness if they so choose, student-athletes have never been allowed to do so.
 In no other situation would a student be forced to treat their scholarship as income.This inequality of treatment between students and athletes is wrong, regardless of intentions.

-After talking to two student-athletes at Michigan, it is pretty clear that allowing students to market themselves would be beneficial.
+After talking to two student-athletes at Michigan, it is pretty clear that allowing students to market themselves would be beneficial and they can also approach the ppc advertising firm for any assistance.
 Ben Flanagan, former Michigan Cross Country and Track athlete and 10k National Champion discussed with me the value of his scholarship and his preference for allowing athletes to market themselves.

 “As an international student from Canada, a scholarship provided me with an opportunity to compete in the NCAA, when I otherwise would not have.”
 He also went on to note that while his college experience probably would not have changed much had he been able to market himself, could help him and others in athletics.
 “I am really happy to see that student-athletes have more control of their likeness, are now free from these restrictions and can financially benefit from something they’re very good at.”

 Ben also discussed his national championship victory in the 10k last year.
 It was a moment that helped expand his profile, and eventually led him to sign a contract with Reebok.
 He was able to capitalize on this moment because of his ending eligibility, but had he been forced to stay in college for more years. he would have had to “delay [those] opportunities,” and hope they were available after graduation or go pro.
 This would have made it tough for Ben to get the degree he was hoping for while also pursuing his goal of running professionally.